vivrii/Autohotkey/README.md

 This shortcut is used to pin (up) / unpin (down) a window.
 It increments/decrements pin level (unpinned -> window pinned -> app pinned)

+## On WM_DISPLAYCHANGE

+### monitor count changed to be 1:
+Any pinned windows will be unpinned and sent to the first virtual desktop The ID of these will be stored in a list for later

+### monitor count changed to be > 1:
+Any ID found in the stored list, will be repinned

 # resolutionChanger.ahk

 ## Ctrl + Alt + M